A light and fluffy lemon raspberry cake with a lemon cake, raspberry cake filling, and a vanilla buttercream. Utterly delicious!

 First up was this light and lemony layer cake, with a sweet raspberry cake filling and simple vanilla buttercream.
 SO GOOD, you guys.
 If I hadn’t already just eaten a piece, I’d go back and eat another right now.
 Who am I kidding?
 It’s birthday week, which obviously calls for two pieces a night.

-The lemon cake is tender but holds up really well when sliced.
+The lemon raspberry cake is tender but holds up really well when sliced.
 I thought the raspberry cake filling perfect complemented the lemon flavor of the cake, and the neutral but obvious vanilla buttercream rounded it all out.

 I’m thinking this would be a beautiful cake for Easter, with it’s spring flavors and all, and definitely any spring birthday.
 I can attest it is definitely birthday worthy!